San Luis Dam: Environmental issues

+Certain environmental restrictions have been in place since the 1990s to limit pumping during the spring Sacramento River chinook salmon run (March–April).
+Water pumping during certain times of the winter and early spring interferes with fish migration.
+The pumping changes the primary direction of water flow in the Delta from east–west to north–south, confusing the fish.
 Before San Luis Dam was built, most of the pumping from the Delta occurred during the summer when there is high demand for irrigation.
 The construction of San Luis Dam enabled the additional capture of winter flows that would otherwise be lost to the sea.
-However, water pumping during certain times of the winter and early spring interfere with fish migration, notably the Sacramento River chinook salmon.
-The pumping changes the primary direction of water flow in the Delta from east–west to north–south, confusing the fish.
-As a result, certain environmental restrictions have been in place since the 1990s to limit pumping during the spring chinook run (March–April).
-This has led to frequent low water levels at San Luis Reservoir; in late summer 2016 it fell to 10 percent of capacity, the lowest since 1991.
+The restrictions have led to frequent low water levels at San Luis Reservoir; in late summer 2016 it fell to 10 percent of capacity, the lowest since 1991.

-These restrictions have been criticized by water agencies as too stringent, especially since California is in a long-term drought.
+These restrictions have been criticized by water agencies as too stringent, especially when California is in a long-term drought.
 During winter 2016 at least 180000 acre feet of water was allowed to drain from the Delta into the Pacific instead of being pumped into San Luis Reservoir.
 In December 2016, Congress passed a bill allowing increased water pumping during times when fish are not at high risk.
-This will generally allow more water to be stored at San Luis Reservoir.
-The bill will require daily monitoring of fish to ensure environmental laws are not violated, instead of relying on hard limits which may not match current conditions.
+This generally allows more water to be stored at San Luis Reservoir.
+The bill requires daily monitoring of fish to ensure environmental laws are not violated, instead of relying on hard limits which may not match current conditions.
 California Senator Dianne Feinstein remarked that "the goal... is to run California's water system based on good science, not intuition."

 Proposed expansion

 In 2013, the Bureau of Reclamation proposed raising the BF Sisk Dam by 20 ft to create about 130000 acre feet of extra storage capacity.
 An expanded reservoir could store more water in wet years to compensate for less water being pumped in dry years due to environmental restrictions.
 The project would cost $360 million and would also involve seismic upgrades to protect the dam from earthquakes.
 The dam expansion is one of several major water projects that could be funded, in part, by a $2.7 billion bond measure approved by California voters in 2014.

+In 2023, the Department of the Interior and San Luis & Delta-Mendota Water Authority approved plans to raise the Dam by 10 feet to create 130,000 acre-feet of additional water storage.
+The $1 billion project is expected to be completed by 2032.